-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At CCAC, approximately 29% of students took out student loans averaging $5,107 a year.
-That adds up to $20,428 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At CCAC, approximately 18% of students took out student loans averaging $4,952 a year.
+That adds up to $19,808 over four years for those students.

-The student loan default rate at CCAC is 15.4%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at CCAC is 14.4%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do CCAC Graduates Make?students who graduate from CCAC with a bachelor's degree go on to jobs where they make an average salary of $32,000 in their early years.
+How Much Money Do CCAC Graduates Make?students who graduate with a bachelor's degree from CCAC make about $32,000 a year during their first few years of employment after graduation.
 This is about 20% less that the average pay for college graduates overall.
 However, graduates with your major may make more.